Exchanging your university place

 The university exchange place must be applied for in the form and within the time required.
 This means:

-- The agreement to create a university exchange place must be applied for in writing using the form provided by the University (you can pick up the application form in person at the Office of the University Registrar, Unit 1).
+- The agreement to create a university exchange place must be applied for in writing using the form (PDF, 155 KB) provided by the University.

 - The application must be received by the deadline set by the University (see Official notifications).